flashmobwalk/flashmob/README.md

 ./bin/eval_fmob.sh ./dataset ./output/node2vec node2vec
 ```

-The output could be found at ./output directory:
+The output could be found at ./output directory.
+Suppose only the first 3 graphs have been downloaded:

 ```bash
 output
 ├── deepwalk